Systems Theory & Audio Feedback

 In a sound system, an electrical power failure would disrupt the audio feedback.
 (This would be an unlikely occurrence.)

-For a gambler, many external events can interrupt their gambling, e.g., a hospital stay.
+For a gambler, many external events can interrupt their gambling, e.g., a car accident injury.

 Reinforcement of amplifying feedback cycles